-- Pour some batter into the hot pan and when bubbles appear on the surface, flip it over so that it's golden brown on both sides.
+- Pour some batter into the hot pan, and when bubbles appear on the surface, flip it over so it's golden brown on both sides.
 It will take approximately 1 minute on each side.
 It's up to you how big you want your pancake!

-1. Baking powder creates a more fluffy pancake but can be left out.
+1. Baking powder creates a fluffier pancake, but can be left out.

 Nutrition Information:Yield: 4 Serving Size: 1